Geraldine Hakewill: Music

 In Wanted season 2 episode 2 Hakewill, in character, sang her rendition of "Angel" originally by Sarah McLachlan.
 Under the moniker Geri, the artist's music career spans folk and jazz.
 She is inspired by musicians, Karen O and Feist.
 Her self-written four-track extended play (EP) You've Never Seen This Smile, was released on 28 March 2018.
 An EP track, "Healing" was used in the final episodes of Wanted season 3 in October of that year.

 Personal life

-Hakewill met fellow actor Mark Leonard Winter in 2011, they were engaged in 2017, and married in December 2021.
-They live in Daylesford, Victoria.
+Hakewill met fellow actor Mark Leonard Winter in 2011.
+They become engaged in 2017, and married in December 2021.
 She co-starred with Winter in the 2020 film Disclosure.

-Hakewill announced via an Instagram post on 12 September 2022 that the couple were expecting their first child.
-Hakewill has revealed her anxiety, which she ameliorates by meditation, "[it] has always been a big part of my self-care mental health practices.
-The meditation mum teaches is called 'heartfulness', which is a raja yoga meditation: very simple, no chanting.
-You sit in silence and focus on the heart.
-I've done that since I was little".
-Her favourite TV series is The West Wing, her favourite movie Amélie and she dreams of one day working with actress Juliette Binoche.
-One of her friends is fashion designer Bianca Spender.
+Hakewill has revealed her anxiety, which she ameliorates by meditation.
+She is a friend of fashion designer Bianca Spender.